 My second visit; at the Speaker’s Party for TBEX, I spent more time being shown around the Folk and Contemporary Art museums.
 Both are fascinating and the art space is housed in a warehouse style building – the aesthetics work well and are in keeping with the surroundings.
 Exhibitions are changed according to which artist is in residence.

 I’ve also been told by friends that the Vorres Museum makes a fantastic location for a wedding.
-With the ability to host up to 700 people and even though it’s located some way outside of Athens centre (more towards the airport), with its gardens and location under Mount Imittos I would certainly consider holding an event here!
-Check out their events page for more information.
+With the ability to host up to 700 people and even though it’s located some way outside of Athens centre (more towards the airport), with its gardens and location under Mount Imittos I would certainly consider holding an event here

 Other articles you might find useful for your visit: